 Clinical interests: Bloodless Medicine/Transfusion-Free Surgery

-Dr. Venu Divi is a specialist in otolaryngology (ear, nose, and throat).
-He works in Torrance, CA and San Pedro, CA. He is affiliated with Torrance Memorial Medical Center, Providence Little Company of Mary Medical Center San Pedro, and Providence Little Company of Mary Medical Center Torrance.
-Dr. Divi takes Anthem, Blue Cross/Blue Shield, and Coventry, in addition to other insurance carriers.
-New patients are welcome to contact his office for an appointment.
-Before completing his residency at Henry Ford Hospital, Dr. Divi attended medical school at Northeast Ohio Medical University.
+Dr. Venu Divi's area of specialization is otolaryngology (ear, nose, and throat).
+Dr. Divi is affiliated with Torrance Memorial Medical Center, Providence Little Company of Mary Medical Center San Pedro, and Providence Little Company of Mary Medical Center Torrance.
+He attended Northeast Ohio Medical University and then went on to complete his residency at Henry Ford Hospital.
+He is an in-network provider for Anthem, Blue Cross/Blue Shield, and Coventry, as well as other insurance carriers.
+Dr. Divi is accepting new patients.

 Conditions / Treatments